llambiel/letsecureme/post.md

 ![alt text](static/images/firewall1.png "Firewall rules")

 Another recommended step to harden your machine is to grant access to it via SSH and keypairs authentication only.
-Most cloud providers give you this option nowdays.
-We already have our key deployed on Exoscale if you've followed along, but if you didn't or if your cloud provider doesn't offer you a similar workflow, it's time to upload your key.
-We will not go into details about that, as said we assume you know about that stuff, this is just a reminder on how much this is important.
+Most cloud providers give you this option now days.
+You should already have our key deployed on Exoscale if you've followed along, but if you didn't or if your cloud provider doesn't offer you a similar workflow, it's time to upload your key.
+I will not go into details about that, as said I assume you know at least a bit about that stuff, this is just a reminder on how much this is important.

 You can now login via SSH using the _ubuntu_ user.